Musk: Netflix and YouTube streaming coming to Teslas

 Eventually, Musk said, when Tesla's Full Self Driving option comes online, the software will allow both Netflix and YouTube to stream while driving.

-When full self-driving is approved by regulators, we will enable video while moving— e^👁🥧 (@elonmusk) July 27, 2019
+When full self-driving is approved by regulators, we will enable video while moving— e^ (@elonmusk) July 27, 2019

 2018 Tesla Model 3